 - Innovation in Design (projects can earn points for green building innovations).

-As a third-party validation of a building’s performance, LEED helps transform the market through a performance-based certification system that promotes integrated, whole-building design practices.
-LEED certified projects cost less to operate and maintain; are energy- and water-efficient; have higher lease-up rates than conventional buildings; are healthier and safer for occupants; and are a physical demonstration of the values of the organizations that own and occupy them.
+As a third-party validation of a building’s performance, LEED helps transform the market through a certification system that promotes integrated, whole-building design practices.
+LEED certified projects cost less to operate and maintain; are energy- and water-efficient; have higher lease-up rates than conventional buildings; are healthier and safer for occupants; and physically demonstrate the values of the organizations that own and occupy them.

 LEED building certification is centrally managed by the USGBC.
 Find out more here.